-It is the mission of the department of social sciences to develop capable citizens who are empowered with knowledge, skills, and attitudes to make informed and responsible decisions in a diverse and interdependent world.
+It is the mission of the Department of Social Sciences to develop capable citizens who are empowered with the knowledge, skills, and attitudes to make informed and responsible decisions in a diverse and interdependent world.
 We endeavor to serve the college and the community as a source of social science information in addressing matters of mutual concern.
 We strive to promote understanding, respect, sensitivity and acceptance of differences and are committed to peace, social justice, equity and human rights.

-As academic advisors we provide information and guidance to help students adopt and achieve realistic educational objectives and direct students to the institutional resources that will support their success.
+As academic advisors we support and guide students through the process of identifying and reaching their educational goals and direct students to the institutional resources that will support their success.

-- Demonstrate civic knowledge and engagement in the social world
+- Demonstrate understanding of major concepts, theories, and findings in the social sciences.

-- Appraise the connections between self and society.
-Explore the world the world through a social science lens
+- Appraise the dynamic connections between self and society.

 The College expects students who have satisfied the core requirements in Behavioral Sciences to achieve outcomes in two of the following disciplines: